-In 2018, more than 3,300 employees, approx. 60% of them women, provided services to two million private and corporate customers in 220 business outlets.
-Total assets and operating profit amounted to EUR 34 billion and EUR 0.34 billion respectively.
-However, the Swedish savings banks do not have a uniform presence in all parts of the country; they are predominantly in the southern third and mainly in smaller and medium-sized towns outside the metropolitan regions.
+In 2021 more than 2,000 employees provided services in 124 business outlets.
+The balance sheet total amounted to 28 billion euros.
+However, the Swedish savings banks are not equally present in all parts of the country.
+They are predominantly located in the southern third, mainly in smaller and medium-sized towns outside of the metropolitan regions.